-As a doctor, you do not have to provide medical services (even in an emergency) if there is a risk to the health and safety of you, your practice staff or your patients.
-We recommend you assess the nature of the risk and only refuse treatment if it is reasonably necessary to ensure health and safety.
+As general rule, a doctor does not have to treat a patient (even in an emergency) if there is a risk to the doctor’s health and safety or the health and safety of other patients under the doctor’s care (see clause 3.5 of Good medical practice: a code of conduct for doctors in Australia).
+We recommend that you assess the nature of the risk and only refuse treatment if it is reasonably necessary to ensure health and safety.

-If your risk assessment identifies that face masks/coverings are a necessary measure to ensure health and safety, you can require patients to wear a face mask/covering in your practice (unless doing so would amount to unlawful discrimination).
+Workers, patients and other persons can be required to wear a face covering in a medical practice if the risk assessment identifies that face coverings are a necessary measure to ensure health and safety, unless doing so would amount to unlawful discrimination.

 We have identified three scenarios you may be faced with when a patient refuses to wear a face mask/covering and provide some recommendations on how to manage these situations.